 What license(s) are required?

 An SCCA or a NASA full competition license will be required for all drivers depending on the event.
 Note that if you have either of these licenses, obtaining the other is relatively straightforward.
-If you are not currently licensed, the series may be able to arrange a licensing school through our partners Level Up Racing (SCCA) and Winding Road Academy (NASA).
+If you are not currently licensed, the series may be able to arrange a licensing school through our partner Level Up Racing (SCCA).
 Early application is recommended.

 Can I run individual races?

 Yes!
 We will have a set of Spec MX-5 Challenge Invitational events for drivers who want to do single events with strong competition.
 Or you can pick a personally convenient group of events and tracks to run with either SCCA or NASA regionally.

 What does the series do to ensure fair competition?